Initial Steps

-Prior to submitting an application for the Panhandle Alternative Certification for Educators (PACE), candidates must complete a criminal background check and ensure they meet the English language proficiency standards.
+Prior to applying for the Panhandle Alternative Certification for Educators (PACE), candidates must complete a criminal background check and ensure they meet the English language proficiency standards.

 PACE Certification Steps: